learnk8s/learnk8s.io/src/requests-limits/content.md

 _That's precisely what happens in Kubernetes as well._

-Setting the CPU limit set a max on how CPU a process can use.
+Defining the CPU limit sets a max on how CPU a process can use.

 **Please notice that setting limits doesn't make the container see only the defined amount of memory or CPU.**

-The container can see the complete resource of the node to which it is scheduled.
+The container can see the all of the resources of the node.

 If the application is designed in a way to use the resources available to determine the amount of memory to use or number of threads to run, it can lead to a fatal issue.